JuliaLang/PackageCompiler.jl/docs/src/index.md

 - Apps now need to make their "main"-functions ccallable by adding `Base.@ccallable` before the function and `::Cint` as a return type, for example `Base.@ccallable julia_main()::Cint ...`.
 - Lazy artifacts (those not downloaded until used) are not included in apps by default anymore.
 Use `include_lazy_artifacts=true` to re-enable this.
+- Passing no packages to `create_sysimage` will now include all packages in the given project instead of a syimage with no packages.
+  Use `String[]` as a first argument if you want the old behavior.